 It was a while before Newton abandoned all his links to the slave trade.
 The letter I discovered among Richard Hall’s papers show something of the inner torment he went through, including self-loathing, contempt etc.

 I came across it in an envelope written by my great aunt Annie some time in the 1930s – I vaguely recall her from the 1950s when I was a kid, having to bellow into her silver ear trumpet to say ‘thank you’ for the pocket money (all of one penny, if I remember right) which she had pressed into my eager palm.
 I remember it because even then a penny was a tad derisory, especially as the old bat was loaded.
 By then she was well into her nineties, and I never saw her again.
-Mind you she was quite a character: she and her sister never married and lived together in a commune in a remote part of Wales, rearing goats and ingesting prodigious quantities of opium, in one form or another.
+Mind you she was quite a character: she and her sister never married and lived together in a commune in a remote part of Wales, rearing goats and ingesting prodigious quantities of cocaine, in one form or another.
 It was a while before I understood what ‘coke-head’ meant – but Annie was definitely on a higher plane than the rest of us!

-She did have her faults – one was being tee-total (no, opium is OK but the demon drink is a dreadful scourge of the working classes…) and when her father died she rushed over to his home in London’s Park Lane, and promptly poured all the contents of his rather extensive wine cellar down the drain…. so I am none too proud of Aunt Annie!
+She did have her faults – one was being tee-total (no, coke is OK but the demon drink is a dreadful scourge of the working classes…) and when her father died she rushed over to his home in London’s Park Lane, and promptly poured all the contents of his rather extensive wine cellar down the drain…. so I am none too proud of Aunt Annie!

 She would seem to have recognized who John Newton was, and why he was important, but that didn’t stop her taking a sharp knife to the letter and cutting off the wax seal with the imprint of Newton’s signet ring (perhaps she collected seals.
 Maybe she flogged it … or smoked it for all I know).
 It did rather leave a hole in the letter, but beggars cannot be choosers…